michelemadonna/pwnagotchi/README.md

 ## External USB WiFi adapter
 If you are using an external USB WiFi adapter for additional WiFi capabilities (like 5Ghz support), you may need to configure pwnagotchi to use it for scanning and capturing handshakes.
 By default, pwnagotchi uses the built-in WiFi interface (wlan0) for all operations.
 To use an external adapter, follow these steps:
-1. Edit the `config.toml` file to configure the hashieclean plugin:
+1. Edit the `config.toml` file to disable the `fix-service` plugin:
     ```toml
     main.plugins.fix-services.enabled = false # Disable the plugin
     ```